Top 14 Ice Cream Brands

 Rocky Road Logo

 Rocky Road is the common name for a confection made from chocolate ice cream, marshmallows, and nuts.
-This recipe is believed to have been invented in 1929 by William Dreyer, one of the founders of Dreyer’s Grand Ice Cream, Inc. According to another version, its author is George Farren and Dreyer simply changed the type of nuts.
+This recipe is believed to have been invented in 1929 by William Dreyer, one of the founders of Dreyer’s Grand Ice Cream, Inc. According to another version, its author is George Farren, and Dreyer changed the type of nuts.

-But we will talk about the modern brand Rocky Road, named after the famous sweet dish, not about the type of dessert.
+But we will talk about the modern brand Rocky Road, named after the famous sweet dish, not the type of dessert.
 It’s a small American store created by Paul and Erin Kummo’s family in 2016.
 They handcraft their ice cream from the freshest ingredients.

 Valio